bd21/noble-tutorials/README.md

 Tutorials for interacting with the Noble blockchain

 01 - (Python) Transfer and forward USDC from Ethereum -> Noble -> Dydx

+02 - (Javascript) Transfer and forwar USDC from Ethereum -> Noble -> Dydx